 Information security holds a central position in the smooth and profitable operation of any organisation.
 Preventing data breaches are crucial to safeguard customer data and maintain trust.
 How would a company know if they are really safe and measure up to the required standards of security?
 The answer is ISO 27001.

 ISO/IEC 27001, developed by the British Standards Association, is the ultimate international standards in information security management systems (ISMS) and is essential to protect against the ominous prospect of cyber crime and hacking attacks.

-ISO 27001 ISMS is the global standard and what every organisation should aspire to.
+ISO 27001 ISMS is a global standard, and every organisation should aspire to.
 Having it sends out a strong message to customers, suppliers and regulators that there is an organisation aligned with the very best practices in protecting critical and private information assets.